GalacticOrgOfDev/polisim/documentation/EXHAUSTIVE_INSTRUCTION_MANUAL.md

 ```
 Code Style:
-â˜ Code formatted with black (pytest plugins handle this)
+☐ Code formatted with black (pytest plugins handle this)
-â˜ No lines over 100 characters
+☐ No lines over 100 characters
-â˜ Imports organized (stdlib, third-party, local)
+☐ Imports organized (stdlib, third-party, local)
-â˜ No unused imports
+☐ No unused imports
-â˜ No magic numbers (use constants)
+☐ No magic numbers (use constants)

 Documentation:
-â˜ All functions have docstrings
+☐ All functions have docstrings
-â˜ Complex logic has comments
+☐ Complex logic has comments
-â˜ README updated if needed
+☐ README updated if needed
-â˜ Type hints on all public functions
+☐ Type hints on all public functions
-â˜ Examples provided in docstrings
+☐ Examples provided in docstrings

 Testing:
-â˜ New code has tests
+☐ New code has tests
-â˜ All tests pass (pytest tests/ -v)
+☐ All tests pass (pytest tests/ -v)
-â˜ No test warnings
+☐ No test warnings
-â˜ Code coverage maintained or improved
+☐ Code coverage maintained or improved

 Architecture:
-â˜ No circular imports
+☐ No circular imports
-â˜ Follows module responsibility
+☐ Follows module responsibility
-â˜ Uses existing utilities instead of duplicating
+☐ Uses existing utilities instead of duplicating
-â˜ Configuration externalized (not hardcoded)
+☐ Configuration externalized (not hardcoded)

 Performance:
-â˜ No obvious inefficiencies
+☐ No obvious inefficiencies
-â˜ Large loops optimized
+☐ Large loops optimized
-â˜ Unnecessary calculations removed
+☐ Unnecessary calculations removed
-â˜ Memory usage reasonable for scale
+☐ Memory usage reasonable for scale
 ```

 ---